visgl/probe.gl/docs/modules/log/log.md

 * Image logging - In Chrome console, it is possible log images
 * Improved `assert` messages - Reformats errors from `assert` to show actual error string

+## Logger implementations

+`@probe.gl/log` exports a few logger classes:

+- `ProbeLog` is the full-featured logger with log levels, persistence, and formatting controls.
+It is exported as `Log` and provided as the default instance export.
+(It was previously named `ConsoleLog`.)
+- `ConsoleLog` is a minimal wrapper around the runtime `console`, intended for situations where you want the `Logger` interface without configuration or persistence.
+- `MemoryLog` records messages in memory, typically for tests, and accepts an optional `onMessage` callback that fires when a new message is stored.
+- `BaseLog` is a shared base class you can extend to build new `Logger` implementations with consistent log-level handling and `once` de-duplication.

 ## Installing